Haiti

 St. Jean de Freres Orthodox Elementary School

 Grand College OrthodoxeRun by the Greek Orthodox Church, this school serves about 400 students, and most attend free of charge.
 The school in Petionville, Haiti operates on just $5,000 monthly, keeping education available to the children in the area.
-IOCC has supported income-generation activities, provided rent assistance while the school remains in a temporary space, and is supporting the construction of a new permanent facility for St. Jean’s students.
+In addition to supporting the complete reconstruction of this school, IOCC has supported income-generation activities in the area and provided rent assistance while the school remained in a temporary space.

 How Has Your Support Helped Haiti?